 - Payment history

-I thought that my “boost” had started, but not yet.
+I thought that was enough to start my “boost,” but I found out I needed to do a little more work.
 I had to scroll to the bottom of the page and click the Experian Boost button.
 That took me to a page that showed icons for electric, water and wireless bills.

-Once you click the button, a pop-up screen opens that asks permission to link the bank account you pay your bills with to Experian Boost.
+Once you click the button, a pop-up screen opens.
+It asks permission to link to the bank account you use to pay your bills.
 It will then send a code to your phone for verification.

 Once my account was linked, it took me to my FICO score and said “let’s see if we can boost it.”

 Next, it scanned my bank account.
-This took a couple minutes, but soon I was being shown two bills that could be used to raise my score.
+This took a couple of minutes, but soon I was shown two payments — my utility bill and a phone bill — that could be used to raise my score.
 All I had to do was confirm that I wanted those bills added to my credit file.

-Experian Boost may not be for everyone.
-Here are some of the pros and cons about the service.
+Here are some of the pros and cons of the service.

 |You can easily add or remove account information||You need to have three months of payment history|

-After giving Experian Boost a try, I can say with certainty that if you want to pad your FICO score up to be more attractive to lenders, this is a quick and relatively painless way to do it.
-The whole process took around 5 minutes.
+After giving Experian Boost a try, I can say with certainty that if you want your credit score to be more attractive to lenders, this is a quick and relatively painless way to do it.
+The whole process took around five minutes.

-Like Credit Karma, Experian Boost might show you numerous credit card offers, but it’s not obtrusive.
+Like Credit Karma, Experian Boost might show you numerous credit card offers, but it’s not intrusive.